matejkosiarcik/homelab/components/custom/http-proxy/README.md

 ## Required ENV variables

-- HOST - domain where this server will be running
+- `HOST` - domain where this server will be running
-- UPSTREAM_URL - upstream server url - the server we are proxying
+- `UPSTREAM_URL` - upstream server url - the server we are proxying
-- HOMELAB_SERVICE - what service type is upstream server
+- `HOMELAB_APP_TYPE` - what service type is upstream server